 - AtoZdatabases from the Glen Ellyn Public Library: Create and export mailing lists and sales leads from this database of 220 million U.S. residents and 50 million U.S. businesses (Must have a GEPL card to log in).

 - Small Business Administration State Profiles: Gather detailed information on small business at the state level, including demographics of owners, small business income, business turnover, and employment gains and losses by size of business.

-- Easy Stats: Get the latest statistics from the U.S. Census Bureau about the community where you live and do business.
+- QuickFacts: Get the latest statistics from the U.S. Census Bureau about the community where you live and do business.

 There’s no such thing as “free money;” however, you can apply for seed money grants from government and local agencies, and bank loans are available for small businesses.
 Some resources to check out include:

 - Loans and Grants info from the SBA: Get the facts, advice, and eligibility information about small business loans and government grants.

 - Illinois Community Development Assistance Program (CDAP): A federally funded grant program that assists Illinois communities in financing economic development, public facilities, and housing rehabilitation projects.

 - Grants from the Federal Government: Find out if your small business is eligible for government funding.

 - Business Owner’s Toolkit – Getting Financing for Your Business: Learn the ins and outs of determining the money you need, the best lender for your business, and how to ensure a smooth approval process.